apacheli/whirlybird/README.md

 More examples are available [here](examples).

-Using Whirlybird to power a Discord bot:
+Using whirlybird to power a Discord bot:

 ```ts
 import { CacheClient } from "https://github.com/apacheli/whirlybird/raw/dev/core/cache/mod.ts";